varnish/Varnish-Book/varnish_book.rst

 .. container:: handout

-   See the suggested solutions of `Exercise: Handle Cookies Vary and hash_data() in varnishtest`_ to get an idea on how to solve this exercise.
+   See the suggested solutions of `Exercise: Handle Cookies with Vary and hash_data() in varnishtest`_ to get an idea on how to solve this exercise.
    Try to avoid ``return (hash);`` in `vcl_recv`  and ``return (deliver);`` in ``vcl_backend_response`` as much as you can.
    This is a general rule to make safer Varnish setups.